The schedule is subject to change.

 Mgr.
 Marian Nevrlý

 We will explore practical applications of artificial intelligence in library environments, focusing on automated classification and cataloguing, and the development of a simple AI-powered chatbot.
-Drawing on real-world implementations at the Scientific Information Centre and Library, we will demonstrate how large language models and machine learning techniques can streamline metadata generation, subject topic extraction, and UDC classification.
-Additionally, we will present a chatbot application, designed to assist users with common queries and resource discovery.
-The session will include Python code examples, implementation insights, and reflections on challenges and opportunities for integrating AI into library workflows.
+Drawing on real-world implementations at the Scientific Information Centre and Library, we will demonstrate how large language models can streamline subject topic extraction and UDC classification.
+Additionally, we will present a chatbot application designed to assist users with common queries and resource discovery.
+The session will include Python code and no-code examples, implementation insights, and reflections on challenges and opportunities for integrating AI into library workflows.

 • Participant Presentations